What Drivers Must Do In Case of An Accident or Collision - Complete GuideUpdated Oct. 22, 2020

 Any person involved in a traffic accident is legally obligated to find out if any other person involved was injured and if necessary, assist them.
 Often, calling an ambulance and waiting with the injured person until a paramedic arrives is the only appropriate course of action.
 You should not attempt to provide medical assistance yourself unless you have been trained to do so.

 When you speak to the emergency services responder on the phone, be prepared to describe the injured party’s condition and accurately explain the location of the incident.
-If you and your vehicle are fit to drive and the other person is suffering with very minor injuries, you may offer to drive then to the nearest emergency department or medical facility yourself.
+If you and your vehicle are fit to drive and the other person is suffering with very minor injuries, you may offer to drive them to the nearest emergency department or medical facility yourself.

 Providing medical aid